-Scrum is one of the most popular methods of Agile software development in practice today.
+Scrum is one of the most popular methods of Agile web development in practice today.
 Scrum focuses on breaking down a project into small pieces, called stories, that can be designed and developed in short iterations, called sprints.
 To manage this process, Scrum uses multiple backlogs to keep all of the stories organized.
 Each backlog is a bucket where we place stories that might be developed at some point in the future.
 We want to move stories from backlog to backlog, with the end goal being for the story to end up in a sprint.
 This short tutorial will demonstrate how to manage Scrum backlogs using online task management software.

-Defining the Backlogs
+Defining the Scrum Backlogs

 To get started we’ll need to create the backlogs.
 The above diagram shows the backlogs for flowing stories from beginning to end — the product backlog, bugs backlog, and sprint backlog.
 Each of these backlogs contains stories at different times in their life cycle, from inception to completion.